TIME TO READ: 2m 30s

-Maintaining the cleanliness of your barbecue throughout the year is relatively simple.
+Maintaining the cleanliness of your barbecue throughout the year is relatively simple and an essential step to care for you BBQ.
 Just soak your hotplates in some warm soapy water and dry well.
 Try avoiding using toxic cleaners and harsh chemicals which can end up contaminating your food.
 If you have some stubborn build-up, use an oven cleaner but use it sparingly.

 Storing your barbecue from the elements

 If you don’t want your rusty barbecue to end up on the nature strip as hard rubbish, you need to ensure its stored well.
 If your barbecue is integrated into an outdoor kitchen, look after your investment and keep it under cover.
 Those with a freestanding barbecue should purchase a weatherproof cover designed specifically for your model.

 Keep your gas turned off and disconnected if you own a gas barbecue.
 If you’re dusting down your barbecue after a few years of neglect, make sure you check your gas bottle’s date of manufacture.
 It’s recommended they be replaced within 10 years.

 Now it’s time to get outdoors and get cooking.